What Is Content Marketing? Definition & How To Start Today

 Don’t overcomplicate it.

-What I can tell you is that these tactics will not do jack shit for you long term:
+What I can tell you is that these tactics will not get you traffic long-term:

 - Posting your content to your company’s social media accounts.